dr-jts/recipes/treats/cakes.md

 2. Whisk in the Greek yogurt, eggs, vanilla extract, and almond extract.
 Once smooth, whisk in the sugar.
 1. Switch to a rubber spatula and fold the dry ingredients into the wet ingredients, just until combined.
 1. Arrange the sliced nectarines along the bottom of the springform pan.
+1. Pour the batter over top of the sliced fruit and smooth the top with the rubber spatula.
+1. Bake for 40 minutes, or until golden brown and a tester inserted into the center comes out clean.
+1. Allow the cake to cool for 5-10 minutes, then remove the sides of the springform pan and invert onto a wire cooling rack.
+2. Carefully lift the bottom of the pan off the top of the cake, sliding a long knife along the pan bottom to loosen any fruit that may have stuck.
+1. Store in an airtight container at room temperature for 3 to 4 days.

 ## Sherry Cake
 * 1 box yellow cake mix